awesome-mixin-network/bitcoin-cli-wallet-python/README.md

 # Command line Bitcoin wallet written in python script based on Mixin Network
 ![cover](https://github.com/wenewzhang/mixin_labs-python-bot/raw/master/Bitcoin_python.jpg)
 This a command line bitcoin/altcoin wallet written in python script based on Mixin Network.
-It is a cold wallet, so no one can steal your Bitcoin.
-If someone managed to copy your private file, they can not steal your asset because they don't know the asset pin.
+It is a cold wallet based on Mixin Network, so no one can steal your Bitcoin.
+If someone managed to copy private file in your PC, they can not steal your asset if they don't know the asset pin.

 The wallet did not save your asset pin in local file.